 The ATR 42-600S: Where STOL Meets State-of-the-Art

-Due to enter into service late 2024, the new Short Take-Off and Landing (STOL) version of the ATR 42-600 has already attracted more than 20 commitments from airlines and lessors.
+The new Short Take-Off and Landing (STOL) version of the ATR 42-600 has already attracted more than 20 commitments from airlines and lessors.
 Able to operate on runways as short as 800 m, it is set to revolutionise connectivity to some of the world’s most remote and inaccessible locations.

 More than a thousand airports in the world today have runways between 800 and 1,000 m (3,281 feet) that could be served by STOL aircraft.
 Until now, with no such aircraft in production and the existing STOL fleet progressively ageing, this has meant rising operating costs for airlines and an ever more outdated flight and cabin experience for their passengers.

 Enter the ATR 42-600S!

 ATR has built its business and reputation on providing affordable and sustainable regional connectivity to some of the most remote places on Earth.
 We have very close links with all our customers and are constantly gathering feedback, so when it became obvious that there was a growing need for a modern STOL aircraft able to serve runways down to 800 m, we put all of our engineering and technical expertise to the task.